Bartosso/HappyBus/README.md

 New telegram bot for "Happy Bus" company also with spring booot

-DB script in package SQL
+DB dump in package SQL